chrisgrieser/shimmering-focus/README.md

 - Pseudo-Admonition: `h6` blocks will become a pseudo-admonition box (only works with one-liners though)
 - Multi-Color-Highlighting: surround highlights with `*` or `**` for alternative highlight colors (thanks to @Atlas for this!)
 - Pseudo-Spoiler-Tags: Emphasized Strikthroughs (`*~~spoiler~~*`) will selectively hide text, except when hovered or the active line.
-- click & hold on image to zoom
+- click & hold on an image to zoom

 <img width=25% height=25% alt="Screenshot 2021-09-03 21 46 20" src="https://user-images.githubusercontent.com/73286100/132058563-94672224-ed07-473d-9403-8a770984b3d2.png"> <img src="https://user-images.githubusercontent.com/73286100/135283073-6171aecd-55e3-4a0c-80cd-c4becc2223dd.gif" alt="Pseudo-Spoiler-Tags" width=24%>

 **Even more Functions**